sarpexioglu/coding-challanges/README.md

 # coding-challanges
-I will post my weekly coding challanges here so don't forget to check it out!
+Hello!

+I will be doing coding chalanges every week.
+And I would like to post the source files and the results of the challanges at this repository.
+So if you like some weird coding you are welcome to check this repository out.